KTH-Nek5000/NekDCTB/source_docs/pages/background.rst

 There are many ways to perform lossy compression, however, transfromation-based aproaches are among the most used.
-JPEG for image compression, for example, uses this aproach.
-Given that the data in Nek5000 is distributed in a mesh with certain characteristics, the aproach taken in this library was to truncate the data in the legendre space while controlling the error.
-This is benefitial given that the user has total control in the fidelity of the data after it is stored.
+JPEG [Wallace92]_ for image compression, for example, uses this aproach.
+Given that the data in
+Nek5000 is distributed in a mesh with certain characteristics, the aproach taken in this library was to truncate the data in the legendre space while controlling the error.
+This is beneficial given that the user has total control in the fidelity of the data after it is stored.
+We proceed to expand these ideas in the following sections.

 Legendre Polynomials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Spectral element solvers such as Nek5000, Neko and NekRS by discretize the domains with high
-order finite elements, each of them containing a number of
-Gauss-Lobatto-Legendre collocation points that allow them to perform
+Spectral element solvers such as Nek5000, Neko [Jansson21]_ and NekRS [Fischer22]_ discretize the domains with high order finite elements, each of them containing a number of Gauss-Lobatto-Legendre collocation points that allow them to perform
 numerical differentiation and integration thanks to numerical
 quadrature.
 A good characteristic of these points is that a set of
 polynomials known as the **Legendre polynomials** form